 - Place a slice of cheese on top of the tuna.

 - Place the baking sheet under the broiler on high for 3-4 minutes until the sandwich is hot and the cheese is melted.

-And check out my Dizzy Busy and Hungry store on Amazon for some great kitchen products I love!
+Check out my Dizzy Busy and Hungry store on Amazon for other great kitchen products I love!